 About the Author

-Beatrise L. grew up with a love for Southern cooking and is known for her delicious homemade preserves.
+Beatrise L. grew up in South Carolina with a love for Southern cooking.
+She is known for her delicious homemade preserves that she shares with her neighbors and book club girls over great stories.
 She splits her time between Summerville, SC, and visiting her grandkids in Georgia, always bringing a jar or two of something sweet.

 Disclaimer: This page contains affiliate links.
 If you choose to make a purchase after clicking a link, we may receive a commission at no additional cost to you.
 Thank you for your support!